Whitey Bulger's liquor store

 Bulger was the leader of a notorious Irish-American criminal organization called the Winter Hill Gang.

-In December of 1983, he was on the lookout for a new headquarters for his gang when he saw Stippo's Liquor Store on Old Colony Avenue and immediately took a liking to it.
+In December 1983, he was on the lookout for a new headquarters for his gang when he saw Stippo's Liquor Store on Old Colony Avenue and immediately took a liking to it.

 Stippo's was owned by a man named Stephen Rakes, who had recently invested $100,000 in renovating the property and getting the business up and running.